 Because of the very muted character of Kentucky Tavern, the low proof, and the generally unremarkable character of the whiskey, Kentucky Tavern is not a bourbon lovers bourbon.
 Whiskey drinking Bachelorette party attendees and frat rats will enjoy this.
 As will members of the blackout brigade (8 shots should get you where you want to be).

-For more on how we grade bourbons, click here.
+How we grade bourbons.
 KT isn’t terrible.
 I have had much, much worse out of the well.
 But Kentucky Tavern does absolutely nothing for those who want quality.
 Maybe that’s why it sells for $9.99 a half-gallon at the drug store up the street.

 Because of its light body and low proof, this is a bourbon that’s easy to enjoy in the summer.
 Just don’t mix it with anything, and if you are going to add ice, use a slow melting king cube or spherical ice ball.